PennLINC/ModelArrayIO/notebooks/walkthrough_fixel-wise_data.md

 For fixel-wise data, we use converter `ConFixel` to convert between fixel-wise data format `.mif` and the HDF5 file format (`.h5`) that ModelArray uses.
 At this point, we expect you have followed the [Installation guide](../README.md#installation) and installed `ConFixel` software and dependent software `MRtrix` which is needed for fixel-wise data.

 ## Prepare data
-To convert (a list of) fixel data from .mif format to .h5 format, you need to prepare a cohort CSV file that provides several basic informations of all .mif files you want to include.
+To convert (a list of) fixel-wise data from .mif format to .h5 format, you need to prepare a cohort CSV file that provides several basic informations of all .mif files you want to include.
 We recommend that, for each scalar (e.g. FD/FC/FDC), prepare one .csv file, and thus getting one .h5 file.

 ### Cohort's csv file (for each scalar)
 Each row of a cohort .csv is for one mif file you want to include.
 The file should at least include these columns (Notes: these column names are fixed, i.e. not user-defined):